Vivek-04022001/documentation/docs/glossary.md

 HTTP-Response
 HTTP Response
 Response
-    Answer of or action by the server that is executed or send to the client after the {term}`Request` is processed.
+    Answer of or action by the server that's executed or send to the client after the {term}`Request` is processed.

 HTTP-Header
 HTTP Header